DePaul University Student Financial Accounts > FAQ >

 To Register for Direct Deposit:

-Click here to view step-by-step instructions.
+Click here to view step-by-step instructions for Direct Deposit.

 Will a refund be sent to me automatically after I drop a course before the 100 percent drop date?